ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 Under SECI, motors are controlled via a serial connection.
 The IBEX Galil IOC only works properly with an ethernet connection, so the motors need to be migrated.

-- SECI VI needs to be converted from serial to ethernet
+- SECI VI needs to be converted from serial to ethernet: In the Galil Labview VI, switch the Communication protocol from RS232 to TCP and enter the appropriate network address (see below)
 - Physical private network, e.g. network switches need to be installed.
 This is done by another group; make sure they are warned well in advance so that any bits of kit are available when we need them

 The motors are assigned IP addresses on the private network in the following way (this is a convention, whoever set up the private network should have set it up like this, if it doesn't look like it's working then check with them):